-Dr. Sage holds "the most expensive medical
+Dr. Sage holds "the most expensive medical technology in the world." |

 I admit I’m particularly unqualified to write about this subject, having spent the last three years with my head buried in chemistry textbooks and with a generally panicked outlook on my career future.
 I have not read the Affordable Care Act, nor have I read the transcript of the Supreme Court proceedings but I have been paying attention..
 I have been addicted to NPR’s coverage of the story and, I thought, if anyone could wade through the complexity of health care legislation, Dr. Sage seemed qualified to do it.